henley-regatta/adventofcode2020/README.md

   * `day8part1.py` - Now *this* is a fun little problem.
 It's a mini-VM code debug exercise.
 Yay!
   * `day8part2.py` - Oh even more fun, dynamic code analysis/modification.
 And it works too.
 Really enjoyed this.
   * `day9part1.py` - OK this is a simple problem but the solution required a bit more fiddling than I was expecting.
 Works though.
+  * `day9part2.py` - Feels a lot like I'm taking a brute-force approach to solving this but then it gets an answer and I have a fast computer, so whatever works?

 ## grr peer pressure